MileHacker Logo

 • Major international ride-sharing apps like Uber or Lyft do not operate in Whitehorse.
 Local taxi companies remain the main on-demand car service.

 • Licensed taxis are generally safe.
-Confirm estimated prices for transportation before starting your journey, especially for longer travels.
+Confirm estimated prices for a ride before starting your journey, especially for longer travels.

-• Ensure the meter is on for fares based on a taxi meter.
+• Ensure the meter is on for fares based on a fare meter.

 • For longer travels outside the downtown area, discuss fare with driver.